Mohaimin41/CSE_471_ML_Asm/README.md

 - Agent-Based Systems: Many AI applications involve agent-based frameworks, where the language model interacts with external tools, APIs, or environments (e.g., AutoGPT).
 Adversarial manipulations in such systems can occur not just at the input prompt but also through external instructions or environmental cues.
 RPO is not designed to defend against these multifaceted attack vectors.
 - Malicious Outputs Beyond Jailbreaking: RPO focuses on adversarial prompts that aim to manipulate model responses (e.g., harmful advice or rule violations).
 However, other types of adversarial outputs, such as deceptive text, misinformation, or unethical content generation, are outside its scope.
 For example, an adversary might use RPO-defended models to generate realistic phishing emails or disinformation campaigns without explicitly triggering jailbreaking attacks.
 - Computational Costs for Fine-Tuning: Although the defensive suffix is lightweight and transferable, the optimization process to generate it involves computational overhead.
 Extending this approach to more diverse scenarios might require additional fine-tuning, which could be resource-intensive.
+- Interesting Failure Case: A small amount of benign prompts failed outright due to the presence of the RPO token in them.
+The paper acknowledges this issue and predicts that meaningful/semantically valid suffixes could be generated to counter this issue.

 #### Potential Arms Race